Tie stall: Netherlands

-Until 1970, when the free stalls with cubicle were introduced, the almost all farms used tie stalls (called 'grupstal').
-It was common practice to keep the cows indoor from autumn to spring, while they were out grazing during the summer.
-In 2017 Stichting Kwaliteitszorg Onderhoud Melkinstallaties (KOM) indicated that approximately 6.5% of the farms still used tie stalls.
+Until 1970, when the free stalls with cubicles were introduced, almost all farms used tie stalls (called 'grupstal').
+It was common practice to keep cows indoors from autumn to spring, and outdoors to graze during the summer.
+In 2017, Stichting Kwaliteitszorg Onderhoud Melkinstallaties (KOM) indicated that approximately 6.5% of the farms still used tie stalls.
 The usage of tie stalls hasn't been allowed for organic farming since 2016.
 However, dairy processors no longer accept new suppliers using tie stalls.

 Germany

 According an estimation in 2010, approximately 27% of the cows are kept in tie stalls especially on smaller farms (< 20 cows).
 Differences between areas are large.
 In 2017, 30% of the dairy farms in Baden-Württemberg used tie stalls, while 60% of the farm in Bavaria did so.
 Note, it is quite common to keep the cows inside all year round.